HiGHS optimization solver: History

 HiGHS is based on solvers written by PhD students from the Optimization and Operational Research Group in the School of Mathematics at the University of Edinburgh.
 Its origins can be traced back to late 2016, when Ivet Galabova combined her LP presolve with Julian Hall's simplex crash procedure and Huangfu Qi's dual simplex solver to solve a class of industrial LP problems faster than the best open-source solvers at that time.
 Since then, a C++ API and other language interfaces have been developed, and modelling utilities and other categories of solver have been added.

 In early2022, the GenX and PyPSA open energy system modelling projects endorsed a funding application for the HiGHS solver in an effort to reduce their community reliance on proprietary libraries.

 Solvers

 Simplex

 HiGHS has implementations of the primal and dual revised simplex method for solving LP problems, based on techniques described by Hall and McKinnon (2005), and Huangfu and Hall (2015, 2018).
 These include the exploitation of hyper-sparsity when solving linear systems in the simplex implementations and, for the dual simplex solver, exploitation of multi-threading.
 The simplex solver's performance relative to commercial and other open-source software is regularly reported using industry-standard benchmarks.

 Interior point

 HiGHS has an interior point method implementation for solving LP problems, based on techniques described by Schork and Gondzio (2020).
 It is notable for solving the Newton system iteratively by a preconditioned conjugate gradient method, rather than directly, via an LDL* decomposition.
 The interior point solver's performance relative to commercial and other open-source software is regularly reported using industry-standard benchmarks.

+Version 1.12 saw the introduction of an interior point method implementation for solving LP problems, based on techniques described by Zanetti and Gondzio (2025).
+This optional feature is named HiPO and is dependent on the BLAS library.